 In addition to the work that Blue Jays players, coaches and staff do within the community, the organization is extremely proud of the Lady Jays and the time and effort they spend making Toronto a better place.
 Each year the Lady Jays support the following organizations:

-The Lady Jays were answering the phones and assisting buyers bidding on their various prize packages throughout the baseball game.
-Together with everyone's support, $116,890 was raised in support of Jays Care Foundation's programs and outreach initiatives.
+The Lady Jays answered phones and assisted buyers bidding on the various prize packages throughout the baseball game.